2009–10 Australian bushfire season: October

 On 14 October, bushfires burnt on the Gold Coast in southeast Queensland affecting the areas around Nerang and Pacific Pines.
 On 14 October, the Nerang Shopping Centre was evacuated when flames reached within metres of the surrounding carpark.

 A large bushfire burnt during mid-October in the Mount Archer National Park area on the eastern outskirts of Rockhampton for several days, threatening the suburbs of Lakes Creek, Koongal and Frenchville.
 A house in Koongal was destroyed in the bushfire.
-On 15 October, a large grassfire burnt near the Gateway Motorway at Deagon in Brisbane's north and a fire at Toorbul (east of Caboolture) jumped containment lines and began burning in a pine plantation.
+On 15 October, a large grassfire burnt near the Gateway Motorway at Deagon in Brisbane's north and a fire at Toorbul jumped containment lines and began burning in a pine plantation.